 The Fellow’s primary responsibility will be to conduct scholarly research for exhibitions, programs, and other related activities.
 He or she will be fully integrated into the APS Museum staff, working closely with the curator and others on the curatorial team.
 The Fellow will gain extensive experience in planning and implementing exhibitions as well as researching and writing interpretive materials for non-scholarly audiences (exhibition texts, publications, etc.).
 Depending on the Fellow’s interests and the Museum’s needs, he or she may also participate in public programming, museum education, collections management, and/or grant-writing.
 Twenty percent of the Fellow’s time will be reserved for his or her own independent research, ideally using resources at the APS or kindred regional institutions.
 The Fellow will also have the opportunity to network with APS Library staff and other post-doctoral fellows in the region’s cultural institutions.

-This two-year Fellowship will begin in September 2013.
+This two-year Fellowship begins September 1, from 2014 through 2016.
 Compensation is $45,000 a year plus benefits, along with additional funds for research support, travel, and relocation.
 The Fellowship may not be held concurrently with any other fellowship or grant.

 - PhD in any humanities discipline, awarded within the past five years.
 The history of science, 18th- and 19th-century American history, and the history of art often relate most closely to exhibition content.
 However, the museum's approach is interdisciplinary, and applications from qualified researchers in any humanities discipline are welcome.